jake-smith/marets-mounts/README.md

 A macro is created named "Mount Your Face".
 Drag it from /macro to the action bars.

-To summon a location dependent normal mount (ground, flying, swimming): Left click To summon a waterwaslking mount: Shift-Left click
+To summon a location dependent normal mount (ground, flying, swimming): Left click

+To summon a waterwalking mount: Shift-Left click

 To summon a repair mount: Right click